-- Maintain a 2.0 GPA for each semester and overall cumulative. - A minimum grade of "C" in all nursing courses is required. - Students receiving a "D", "F" or "WF" in a nursing course are eligible to repeat the course one time only pursuant to recommendation of course faculty. - Students earning an overall cumulative GPA or a semester GPA less than a 2.0 in the semester of graduation are ineligible for graduation.
+- Maintain a 2.0 GPA for each semester and overall cumulative. - A minimum grade of "C" in all nursing courses is required. - Students receiving a "D", "F" or "WF" in a nursing course are eligible to repeat the course one time only. - Students earning an overall cumulative GPA or a semester GPA less than a 2.0 in the semester of graduation are ineligible for graduation.